GluuFederation/docs-oxd-prod/docs/sources/configuration/h2/index.md

       password: secret
     ```

-On staring oxd-server it creates H2 embedded database file if it already does not exist.
-When H2 username/password is already set in `oxd-server.yml` file, oxd sets the configured login details to H2 database.
-In case it is not set then oxd sets default login details to H2 database.
+On starting oxd-server it creates H2 embedded database file if it already does not exist.
+When H2 username/password is already set in `oxd-server.yml` file, oxd sets the configured login details to H2 database (only during creation of embedded database file).
+In case, it is not set then oxd sets default login details to H2 database.
 The default login details are provided below:

     ```
     username: oxd